Staffan Olsson

 Erik Staffan Olsson (born 26 March 1964) is a Swedish handball coach and former player.
 Olsson, who always played with no 13, was a left-handed right backcourt player with one of the most feared shots of all the elite players.
 Later in his career he won praise for his great playmaking skills.

 He was inducted into the EHF Hall of Fame in 2024.

 From September 2022 he is the head coach of the Netherlands' men’s national team.

-Player career
+Playing career

 Olsson was born in Uppsala.
 He started his career, at the age of 10, in the Swedish team Skånela.
 Other clubs are Huttenberg, Niederwurzbach, HK Cliff, THW Kiel and Hammarby.
 He played 358 caps (852 goals) with the Sweden men's national handball team.

 After a long career in Germany, he returned to Sweden and played his final season in Hammarby Handball, a club he later coached to three consecutive national championships.